 We now have a link with the hospital restaurant and are able to offer vouchers to parents to obtain a meal on site.

 The charity funds places on training courses / conferences that the NHS is unable to fund.

 Amongst other things, the charity has funded places on the national neonatal conference; several staff have attended an event run by the local Coroner in relation to record keeping and we have part funded the dissertation module of a degree for one of the nurses.

 The charity has updated the reference books for the staff on the unit and are paying for a subscription to a relevant journal to ensure that staff are up to date with the latest issues in neonatal care.
 We also provide each member of nursing staff with a Neonatology reference book.

 Following the success of supporting the staff in their research of Kangaroo care.
 We funded a 6 month trial of Donor Breast Milk.
 This was so successful that the hospital trust has continued to fund the use of Donor Breast Milk upon completion of the trial and the uptake from parents has been significant.
-We are currently exploring the possibility of funding some counselling for parents on the unit in the form of a drop-in service.
+We are currently looking to refurbish the playroom on the unit to be used by siblings visiting.